 How to Register: Please send us an email expressing interest right away; a completed registration requires a $1000 deposit, the trip reservation form, and a copy of your currently valid passport page.

-Details: The group meets at a 4-star hotel in Toulouse in the southwest of France on the afternoon of Wednesday April 27, 2022.
-Toulouse is the fourth largest city in France, and the capital of the modern French aerospace industry.
+Details: The group meets at a gracious hotel in central Toulouse in the southwest of France on the afternoon of Wednesday April 27, 2022.
+Toulouse is the fourth largest city in France, sometimes called the “Rose City,” and the capital of the modern French aerospace industry.
 It is easily accessible by plane or train from Paris and other points in Europe.
 There are many photographic opportunities in Toulouse itself, and we will visit some of these with a private guided tour, followed by an introductory group dinner (included in the cost).

 On Thursday April 28 we will transfer by private mini-bus to Mas de Garrigue in the area of Calvignac on the banks of the beautiful Lot River.
 This is a region of beautiful rivers and valleys, stark cliffs with ancient clinging villages, sacred pilgrimage routes, stone bridges, churches that date from the era of the crusaders, beautiful flowering gardens, and much more.
 Along the way we will stop at the historic city of Albi, with its ancient bridge over the Tarn River.